sous-chefs/bind/README.md

 version of chef (12.16 or above).
 To continue using this cookbook on older versions please stick with the 1.x versions.

+This cookbook now follows the library pattern.
+To use the cookbook effectively you'll need a wrapper cookbook that has the resources listed.

+A default recipe is provided.
+It only provides a basic recursive name server.

 ## Attributes

 Most attributes have been removed in favour of custom resources.